teknopaul/dom-js/README.md

     });

+## Examples

+The /example/ folder in the npm package includes examples that console.log() the returned object.

-Gotchas (that I can fix if it bothers anyone)
+## Gotchas (that I can fix if it bothers anyone)

 An empty tag <a></a>  will always be serialized in the short form <a/>.

-<?xml version="1.0" encoding="UTF-8"?>  is ignored and dropped if there is one
+ProcessingInstructions i.e. <?xml version="1.0" encoding="UTF-8"?>  are ignored and dropped by default, for backwards compatibility.
-var xml = '<?xml version="1.0" encoding="UTF-8"?>' + dom.toXml()  to fix that one :)
+If you want to include processing instructions set the parseProcessingInstructions flag to true before calling parse().

+    var domjs = new DomJS();
+    domjs.parseProcessingInstructions = true;

+The first|root Element will contain an array called processingInstructions if the input document has any, otherwise processingInstructions is undefined.
+Output of each processing instruction is always on a newline even if whitespace is different in the input document.

+Sax strict parsing is on by default, and can be turned off by setting the strict flag.

+    var domjs = new DomJS();
+    domjs.strict = false;

-An instance of DomJS should only be used once, but if you must reuse, call reset() before re-calling parse().
+An instance of DomJS should only be used once, but if you must reuse, call reset() before re-calling parse(). reset() does NOT reset the strict or processingInstructions flags.